 Accounts Payable- Sending money out of the business can feel tough, but it is a little less painful if you have a clear view of everything via your Accounts Payable.
 Accounts Payable are current liabilities that will be paid off within one year.
 They are short-term debt for items such as office supplies, taxes payable, and short-term loans.
 Once they are used by the business, they are shown as an expense.

-Loans Payable– Money your business has borrowed to buy new equipment, vehicles, furniture, or other items for your business fall into the Loans Payable account.
+Loans Payable- Money your business has borrowed to buy new equipment, vehicles, furniture, or other items for your business falls into the Loans Payable account.
 It is classified on the balance sheet as a current liability and is where you will track what’s owed and what’s due.

 Payroll Expenses- It’s a fact of business—if a company has employees, it has to account for payroll and fringe benefits.
 Managing payroll expenses are one of the crucial tasks, as you have to look after government tax policy and other responsibility.
 Not filing accurate reports can eat up a lot of the time you should be spending on growing your business because you’ll have to be dealing with the government.

 Owners’ Equity- Owner’s equity represents the owner’s investment in the business minus the owner’s draws or withdrawals from the business plus the net income (or minus the net loss) since the business began.
-Owner’s equity is viewed as a residual claim on the business assets because liabilities have a higher claim.
+The owner’s equity is viewed as a residual claim on the business assets because liabilities have a higher claim.
 Usually what happens is “Small business is owned by a single person or a group of people, so there’s no share of stock exists”, according to Epstein.
 Instead, these investments are shown in the capital account and if any amount is withdrawn for personal use, it is mentioned in the drawing accounts of the owner.

 Sales- Net sales are operating revenues earned by a company for selling its products or rendering its services.
 Also referred to as revenue, they are reported directly on the income statement as Sales or Net sales.
 Recording sales in a timely and accurate manner are critical to knowing financial condition.